antlas0/meshtastic_visualizer/README.md

 ### Considerations for an offline map
 I would appreciate providing this, but this is currently off the roadmap as `folium` package does not [provide this feature](https://github.com/python-visualization/folium/issues/1368).

 Worth to mention that the `offline_folium` [package](https://github.com/robintw/offline_folium) is intented to overcome this, but only partially at the moment (not all map widgets are supported).
-Based on that, next steps would be to iterate over all map widgets used in the application, submit a PR to `offline_folium` to support them.
+Based on that, next steps would be to iterate over all map widgets used in the application, submit a PR to `offline_folium` to support them (other choice would be to insource this package).

 Then implement the dedicated procedure to download locally JS and CSS files.
-Adding this feature in the application in this context would imply rethinking a bit the distribution as well due to the `offline_folium` [pre-run steps](https://github.com/robintw/offline_folium?tab=readme-ov-file#quickstart).
+Adding this feature in the application in this context would imply rethinking a bit the distribution due to the `offline_folium` [pre-run steps](https://github.com/robintw/offline_folium?tab=readme-ov-file#quickstart).

 This is not a technical issue, as even with more complexity the feature could become available, but rather an energy / time spent issue.
 This may change in the future.